hevayo/ballerina-openai-client/openai.moderations/Package.md

 Connects to the OpenAI Moderations API from Ballerina with the `ballerinax/openai.moderations` package.

 ## Package overview
 The `ballerinax/openai.moderations` package is a [Ballerina](https://ballerina.io/) connector for OpenAI's Moderations API.
-The connector provides access to state-of-the-art models for Text moderation.
+The connector provides access to state-of-the-art models for text moderation.
 By using the `ballerinax/openai.moderations` package, you can easily integrate OpenAI's advanced AI capabilities into your own Ballerina applications.

 |                             | Version         |
 |-----------------------------|-----------------|